SaaS providers should use email to drive Engagement, Conversion, and Retention, but to achieve those goals, some rules should be followed.

 - Sending through your own SMTP servers is a bad idea

 - Use a credible delivery service (see “How to keep App-generated Email from Being Marked Spam“)

-- 37 Signals published a post on how they handle outbound transactional email themselves and get a 99.3% delivery rate… and their post shows you exactly why you should avoid doing this yourself (it takes a lot of effort!) at least at first.
+- A few years ago, 37 Signals published a post on how they handle outbound transactional email themselves and get a 99.3% delivery rate… and their post shows you exactly why you should avoid doing this yourself (it takes a lot of effort!) at least at first.

-- There is a lot of stuff going on behind the scenes and you don’t need to focus on that right now… or ever
+- Honestly, there is a lot of stuff going on behind the scenes with the email infrastructure – and it’s always changing – and my opinion is that you don’t need to focus on that right now… or probably ever.

 Get to the Inbox